sailshq/skipper/README.md

 > This module may or may not be included as a part of the stable release of Sails v0.10-- we need more documentation, examples, and "receivers" (currently receivers for S3 and local disk exist.)

-### With Sails

-#### Installation
+### Installation

-First, install this module in your project.

 ```sh
 npm install skipper --save
 ```

+### Setup

 This module is a drop-in replacement for the Connect bodyParser which is currently used by default in Sails and Express.
-Therefore, we need to disable the default and hook up Skipper instead in `config/express.js`:
+Therefore, we need to disable the default and hook up Skipper instead.

+#### With Sails

+In `config/express.js`:

 ```javascript
   // ...